 Gender identity and sexual orientation can play an important role in health and wellness, particularly due to reduced access to health and wellness services.
-Many First Nations cultures have histories of gender and sexual diversity.
-"Two-Spirit" is used by some Indigenous people across North America to refer to a broad range of sexual and gender identities.
-It may refer to people who have both masculine and feminine spirits or people who identify as lesbian, gay, bisexual, transgender or queer [96].
+Many First Nations cultures have histories of gender and sexual diversity "Two-Spirit" is used by some Indigenous people across North America to refer to a broad range of sexual and gender identities.
+It may refer to people who have both masculine and feminine spirits, or people who identify as lesbian, gay, bisexual, transgender or queer [98].
 Although the RHS was not able to produce a reliable snapshot of sexual orientation for First Nations peoples living on-reserve, it must be acknowledged that sexual orientation influences health and wellness and may lead to increased discrimination and marginalization experienced both in daily life and in access to health services.

-Adults - Three per cent (3%) of adults said they identify as Two-Spirit or transgender.
-20 Two-Spirit people may face additional challenges as a result of discrimination and marginalization both in and outside First Nations communities in BC, which may contribute to underreporting.
+Adults - Approximately 3%^{24} of adults in the FSR said they identify as Two-Spirit or transgender.25 Two-Spirit people may face additional challenges as a result of discrimination and marginalization both in and outside First Nations communities in BC, which may contribute to underreporting.
 It is important to recognize the unique health needs of Two-Spirit people.